javedahmed08900/n8nProjects./README.md

 # **PROJECT NO. 02**
 # **AI Agent For Doctor Appointments**

 This Agent is an AI based virtual assistant designed to make the process of booking doctor appointments effortless and efficient.
-Instead of calling clinics orwaiting for manual confirmations, users can manage everything instantly througha simple chat message.
+Instead of calling clinics or waiting for manual confirmations, users can manage everything instantly through a simple chat message.

 # **Overview**
-- **Purpose:** Simplify and automate the process of scheduling,rescheduling, and canceling doctor appointments.
+- **Purpose:** Simplify and automate the process of scheduling, rescheduling and canceling doctor appointments.

 -  **Goal:** Eliminate waiting times, reduce communication friction, and enhance patient convenience with real time responses.